 Landing pages are an important feature of QMplus.
-Your landing page is the page you are directed to after you log in.
-For the majority of students, this will be a School or Departmental page however landing pages can also be defined for a programme of study.
+Your landing page is the page you are directed to after you log in and is the page you are taken to if you click on the QMplus logo.
+For the majority of staff and students, your landing page will be a School or Departmental page however landing pages can also be defined for a programme of study.

 The advantages of landing pages are: